jlmelville/rnndescent/README.md

 ## Current Status

-*14 May 2024*: Version 0.1.6 has been released to CRAN.
-The previous release didn't quite get compatibility with `dqrng` right so here is another attempt.
-Also a couple of other bug fixes have been included.
+*05 September 2025*: Version 0.1.8 has been released to CRAN.
+This fixes some test tolerances that caused Mac M1 checks on CRAN to fail.

 ## Installation